gui-don/rico-lib/README.md

 - `addLine($file, $line)`: Adds a new $line at the end of a $file without duplication.

+- `extractExtension(string $filename)`: Extracts the extension (without the dot) of a filename alone or contained in a path.

 #### `FilesystemUtils` lib ####

 - `listDirectory($path, $option)`: Gets filenames and folders names (according to $option) inside a $path.